AMERICAN ACADEMY OF RELIGION WESTERN REGION (AAR/WR)

 The Western Region of American Academy of Religion and the 2023 Regional Conference is proud to host panels for the Disability Studies Unit.
 We are seeking paper proposals for two different panels.
 We are open to all religious traditions and groups to be represented in our papers and panels.
 The Paper Proposal must be 250 words or less.
 If your paper is accepted, you must be an active member of AAR AND register for the 2023 Western Regional Conference.
 All participants must submit a Program Participant Form which can be found on the Western Region website https://www.aarwr.com/

-The deadline for submission of paper abstracts to unit chairs is October 14, 2022.
+The deadline for submission is November 15, 2022.
 Please submit proposal and participation form to both unit chairs: Anjeanette LeBoeuf (Saint Louis University) firstname.lastname@example.org and Elizabeth Staszak (Independent Scholar) email@example.com.

 Please see below the two sessions we are seeking papers for: